Tax Reform and Changes to Your W-4 | H&R Block

 The Employee Perspective

-Form W-4, Employee’s Withholding Allowance Certificate, is generally completed at the start of any new job.
+Form W-4, Employee’s Withholding Allowance Certificate, is completed at the start of any new job.
+In addition, a taxpayer’s W-4 should be updated at any point during the year that they experience a substantial life change (ex., having a child or getting married).
 This form tells your employer how much Federal income tax withholding to withhold from each of your paychecks.
-This form is extremely crucial in determining your tax liability or refund each tax season.
+The way Form W-4 is completed impacts how much taxes are withheld throughout the year, and may impact whether a taxpayer has a refund or balance due at the time they file.
 If you withhold too much, you can end up with a large refund, and if you withhold too little you can create a tax liability and possibly an underpayment penalty.

 The more allowances you claim on your W-4, the lower your withholding will be, and vice versa.
 Therefore, it can be a tricky balance in determining how many allowances you should claim.

-The allowance worksheet on the W-4 will help you determine the number of allowances you can take.
+The W-4 allowance worksheet will help you determine the number of allowances you can take.
 Generally, you can take an allowance for:

 The Withholding Tables